jodersky/k8055/README.md

 The previously described steps may be automated by running ```make install-rules``` to install just the rules or ```make install-permissions USERS="<list of users>"``` to also create the group and add the given list of users to it.
 To uninstall, run ```make uninstall-rules``` or ```make uninstall-permissions```.

-### System install
-Run  ```make install``` to install the library and header files (this command does essentially the same as a local build with the exception that products are copied to /usr/local/ by default).
-You may change that path by passing 'make' the variable 'PREFIX', i.e. ```make install PREFIX=/my/custom/path```.
-To uninstall, run ```make uninstall```.

-Note that the above commands only install/uninstall the library and header files, udev configuration is not performed.

 ## Documentation
 See the comments in the source code for documentation about usage.
 Note: the API isn't the same as the one provided by Velleman in their DLL.